Chet (also spelled Ches and Het) is the eighth letter of the Hebrew alphabet

 Story

-Before marrying my grandmother, Rebbetzin Chava Hecht, my grandfather, Rabbi Jacob J. Hecht, o.b.m., told her, “I, being a ‘Yanky,’ an old-fashioned American boy, will marry you only under the following condition: I must be the head of the house.”
+Before marrying my grandmother, Rebbetzin Chava Hecht, my grandfather, Rabbi Jacob J. Hecht, told her, “I, being a ‘Yanky,’ an old-fashioned American boy, will marry you only under the following condition: I must be the head of the house.”
 My grandmother responded, “You can be the head, but I will be the neck, and wherever the neck turns, the head has to follow.”

 Design

-The comparison of a husband and wife’s relationship to fire illustrates the secret to a healthy marriage.
-When two people decide to marry, there is usually fire and passion.
-Yet for some reason, two or three years down the line, the excitement is often gone.
+The comparison of a husband and wife’s relationship to fire illustrates the secret to a healthy marriage: When two people decide to marry, there is usually fire and passion.
+Yet for some reason, two or three years down the line the excitement is often gone.
 No fire.
 Where did the passion go?

 Additionally, a fire cannot be sustained unless the couple works together toward a common goal.
 Collaborating on different projects can help bond husband and wife.
-For example, planning a nice Shabbos meal with lots of guests is a great way to bond.
+For example, planning a nice Shabbat meal with lots of guests is a great way to bond.
 The important thing to remember is that one shouldn’t expect a marriage to last by itself.
 Unfortunately, in the United States today, more than fifty percent of marriages end in divorce.
 The key to maintaining fire in a marriage is nurturing the kernels of communication and purpose.
-The two partners must work together to fortify the chatoteres, the bridge, which unites them and binds them both to G‑d.
+The two partners must work together to fortify the chatoteret, the bridge, which unites them and binds them both to G‑d.

 Gematria

-What did Isaac mean?10 The word bris means “covenant,” a bond between two sides.
+What did Isaac mean?9 The word brit milah means “covenant,” a bond between two sides.
 If two cohorts like each other, they say, “Now we are treating each other nicely, we’re friends.
 But what about the future?
 Let’s sit down and make a pact to ensure that we’ll be friends forever.
 Forever means that even though there may come a time when, perhaps logically, we should separate—maybe we’re not getting along, or one of us is causing the other pain—this pact will keep us together.”

 In much the same way, the Jewish people’s marriage to G‑d is also a relationship that transcends logic.
 It is a suprarational covenant, bonding both parties for eternity.